zrvnarmarin/Live-Ludo-Game--Vanilla-JS-Node.js--Express.js--SASS-PostgreSQL-WecSocket.io/README.md

 - further prototyping player movement - now through the waypoints which will be saved in the array

 22.9.2022
-I finally figured out a way how to visualize all player`s possible path waypoints!
+- all player`s possible path waypoints done